The Cliffs at North Shore - a high point for walking in Blackpool

 Art Installations

-Have you seen the whale which lives on the seafront in this area?
-Along with the little turrets, arches and paths they were built the year that Virginia Wade won Wimbledon.
-About eight young lads and a gang leader built them, on a job creation scheme, which was a bit grim in the middle of winter!
+Along with the little turrets, arches and paths, they were built by eight young lads and a gang leader.
+They were on a job creation scheme, which was a bit grim in the middle of winter!

 The whale, one of the installations opposite the Norbreck.
 Photo: John Gilder